 Dr. Lori encourages you to think ahead about how you wish to take care of your pet’s physical remains.
 It is easier to make these decisions when you are not overwhelmed with grief.
 Below is a list of options available to you:

 Burial: Some people prefer to bury their pets at home.
 This can be a nice option if you have children and can aid in the closure process.
 Not all towns permit burial on private property so you will need to check with your specific jurisdiction or homeowners’ association regarding regulations.
 Burial at a pet cemetery is another option.
 You can find local pet cemeteries (link to resource section) listed in the Resources section of this website.

-Private Cremation: With this option your pet is cremated individually and his cremains (ashes) returned to you in a traditional wooden urn with a brass nameplate.
+Private Cremation: With this option, your pet is cremated in an individual chamber and his cremains (ashes) returned to you in a traditional wooden urn with a brass nameplate.
 Dr. Lori can assist you by taking your pet’s body with her after you say goodbye.
 The cremains are usually ready within 7-10 days.
 Dr. Lori uses Agape Pet Services in Boonsboro.
-If you prefer, Agape also has an option for you to transport your pet’s body yourself so you can be more personally involved in his cremation.
-The crematory does offer different urn types which you can find on their website along with other keepsake items.
+If you prefer, Agape also has an option for you to transport your pet’s body yourself so you can be more personally involved, and if desired, view the cremation.
+The crematory does offer different urn types which you can find on their website along with other special keepsake items.

 Communal Cremation: This option is a non-private cremation where your pet is cremated with other animals and the ashes buried on 40 acres of protected land near Antietam National Battlefield.
 This is the least expensive option for care of your pet’s remains and in no way denigrates his memory or dignity.
 Dr. Lori can still assist you by taking your pet’s remains with her after you say goodbye.